 How to Create a WordPress Sitemap

-As noted, there are a number of ways to create a sitemap in WordPress using a variety of plug-ins.
+As noted, there are several ways to create a sitemap in WordPress using a variety of plug-ins.
 Here are two of the best options:

 Using Google Sitemap Generator